 When Rome’s Pope of Pasta Popped Up in London, Minus His Secondo

-When I received Arcangelo Dandini‘s shopping list for the SpagWednesday alla Matriciana pop-up dinner last October I was relieved to see the great Roman chef’s instructions were clear and reasonable; the ingredients, all easy gets.
+[slider_pro id="1"] When I received Arcangelo Dandini's shopping list for the SpagWednesday alla Matriciana pop-up dinner last October I was relieved to see the great Roman chef's instructions were clear and reasonable; the ingredients, all easy gets.
+I...

 Family Frames Vision of Chef Massimo Riccioli

-I don’t look at Massimo Riccioli of Rome’s la Rosetta and see only a truly great chef.
+[slider_pro id="8"] I don't look at Massimo Riccioli of Rome's la Rosetta and see only a truly great chef.
 I follow his outsized gestures, expressions and whimsy and see a comedian, a throwback to the stars of classic Italian cinema.
-I imagine a first-name celebrity: Say only Massimo and it can mean only Riccioli.
+I imagine a...

 Roman pizzeria to London: “Datte Foco”